Do you have the trait of high sensitivity? Does this sound like you?

 But I am passionate about the trait of high sensitivity being a gift.

 HSPs tend to be more empathetic, more intuitive, more aware, more soulful, deeper thinkers.
 We are creative.
 We think and process deeply which means our ideas and solutions come from a place of awareness not reaction.
 Which is what our society sorely needs.

 Here’s how you can work with me – in-person events take place in the Eastleigh / Wickham / Romsey areas of Hampshire, UK.

 - Stress Relief for Sensitives Tool Kit and ebook: pathways to peace when the world and your feelings overwhelm you.
-It contains nine audio recordings, two videos and a 60+ page ebook of essential resources, practices and perspectives that will help you, as an HSP, to manage your energy and overwhelm — so you can move from surviving to thriving.
+It contains three guided meditation audio recordings and a 50-page ebook of essential resources, practices and perspectives that will help you, as an HSP, to manage your energy and overwhelm — so you can move from surviving to thriving.

 - My book: ‘Peace Lies Within: 108 ways to tame your mind and connect to inner peace’.
 In this book you’ll learn ways to tame that busy, fretful mind so you can feel less stressed and more resilient, centered and calm.